abhishek111222/TA/README.md

 Filed HMM is the one with bad results nit workable.
 LSTM_glove didn't give better results than the normal word embedding hence not included in the report (workable)

+representation and reader are the pre-processing files for the data preparation of model2